If you are in immediate danger, call 911 or go to your nearest emergency room

 • Support groups

-• Education programs
+• Education

 • Helpline

-Supporting Someone in Crisis
+Supporting someone in crisis

 • Stay with them or ensure someone else can

-• Follow up regularly
+• Follow up after the immediate crisis

-What NOT to Do
+What to avoid

-• Don't leave them alone if actively suicidal
+• ·Don't leave them alone if actively suicidal

-• Don't argue about whether life is worth living
+• ·Don't argue about whether life is worth living

-• Don't act shocked or judgmental
+• ·Don't act shocked or judgmental

-• Don't neglect your own self-care
+• ·Don't neglect your own self-care

 Crisis is temporary.
 Recovery is possible.
 You deserve support, and help is always available.